awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 ## Choose Whether to Disable Automatic Client Updates<a name="disable-automatic-updates-client"></a>

 By default, when a new version of the AppStream 2\.0 client is available, the client updates automatically to the latest version\.
-However, you can disable automatic updates by setting the value for the `AutoUpdateDisabled` registry key to `true`\.
+You can disable automatic updates by setting the value for the `AutoUpdateDisabled` registry key to `true`\.
 You can create this registry key when you install the AppStream 2\.0 client\.
 That way, the client is not updated automatically whenever a new version is available\.

 After the AppStream 2\.0 client is installed, you can run the following PowerShell script to create this registry key\.
 Or, you can use the administrative template that is included in the AppStream 2\.0 client Enterprise Deployment Tool to configure the client through Group Policy\.